 Welcome

 Because the condition is so rare, patients are thinly distributed across the world.
-There is precious little medical research into or publicity about POT and most General Practitioners (and even some Neurologists) have never heard of the condition.
+There is precious little medical research into or publicity about OT and most General Practitioners (and even some Neurologists) have never heard of the condition.

-Independent of our Australasian flavour, we welcome readers from around the world and would love to hear about anything that would improve the lives of POT patients and their family and friends, no matter where that information comes from.
+Independent of our Australasian flavour, we welcome readers from around the world and would love to hear about anything that would improve the lives of OT patients and their family and friends, no matter where that information comes from.

 Corrections and Additions